Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity

 In this regard, Josephson junctions (JJs) are an interesting platform.
 A JJ consisting of a normal section in-between two superconducting (SC) electrodes is called an SNS junction.
 The properties of such a JJ are governed by the Andreev bound states (ABSs) that form in the normal metal as a result of multiple Andreev reflections.
 Supercurrent flows through an SNS junction because Cooper pairs can be transported via the ABSs.
 In the original proposal by Fu and Kane \cite{Fu2008} to realize MZMs in TIs, they considered an SNS line junction made on the TI surface.
 The ABSs in this junction become a 1D Majorana state that is $4\pi$-periodic as a function of the phase difference across the junction, $\varphi$, being topological for $\pi < \varphi < 3\pi$.

 Such a topological 1D Majorana state should in principle have a MZM when it has an end, but if the line junction ends in the middle of the TI surface, the MZM will hybridize with the gapless Dirac fermions in the rest of the surface; therefore, Fu and Kane proposed a phase-biased tri-junction to generate a MZM that is protected by a gap \cite{Fu2008}.
-Even though a protected MZM can be generated in this way, when the tri-junction is made on the top surface of a TI and the bottom surface is left normal (which is expected when the TI thickness is more than $\sim$20 nm \cite{Xu2014a, Xu2014b}), the gapless Dirac fermions at the bottom surface may compromise the parity of the device, causing problems for a Majorana qubit that encodes quantum information through fermion parity \cite{Alicea2012}.
-Similar problem exists when using the MZM appearing at the Josephson vortex core of a TI line junction \cite{Grosfeld2011, Potter2013}.
-Therefore, for topological quantum computing \cite{Nayak2008}, gapping out the whole surface is important \cite{Wu2024}.
-If this is achieved, the MZMs generated in a junction by phase biasing is robust and disorder-resilient \cite{Potter2011}, as their existence does not depend on the chemical potential at all provided that the TI is bulk-insulating.
+A Josephson vortex in a TI line junction also hosts a MZM due to the naturally-occurring phase bias \cite{Grosfeld2011, Potter2013}.
+These MZMs generated in a TI line junction have the important advantage that they are disorder-resilient \cite{Potter2011}, as their existence does not depend on the chemical potential at all, provided that the TI is bulk-insulating.